Home » Celebrations » Holiday » Thanksgiving » Roasted Turkey Made Easy For Beginners

 What to Serve with Roasted Turkey

 Roast turkey takes center stage at any holiday table, and the sides are what make the meal complete.
-Classic options like pumpkin pasta, air fryer sweet potato fries, and make-ahead mashed potatos are always crowd-pleasers.
+Classic options like oven-roasted vegetables, pumpkin pasta, air fryer sweet potato fries, and make-ahead mashed potatos are always crowd-pleasers.
 For something simple and flavorful, you can’t go wrong with broccoli rice casserole

 To top it off, pair your meal with a seasonal drink like eggnog.
 With these easy, inviting options, you’ll have a meal that feels both special and stress-free!